kyriba/dev-portal-Filtering-Sorting-Paginating-sample/README.md

 To terminate application press Ctrl + C and execute Y.

-application.yml file is available to adding new API, filters and available values for filters.
+Note that new APIs, filters and values for them can be added to the application.yml file.

-> ⚠️  _If application.yml was modified after application had been built it is also needed rebuilding.
-Execute gradle clean build stage again._
+> ⚠️  _If application.yml was modified after application had been built, it needs to be rebuilt.
+In that case, execute gradle clean build again._